AMOXMorad/Anime-TCG/README.md

 # Anime-TCG
-New Game Use Legend fire card pack made the rules by AMOX
+New Game Useing Legend fire card pack the rules made by AMOX